bcyran/bumper/README.md

 GitHub and GitLab APIs in particular use rate limiting, so requests made by `bumper` could fail after a few usages or when bumping a lot of packages.
 You can configure `bumper` to use your API keys to avoid those limits.

+It's also possible to configure the value used as the commit author.

 Configuration file is expected to be present at `$XDG_CONFIG_HOME/bumper/config.yaml` or `$HOME/.config/bumper/config.yaml`.
 The format is as follows:
 ```yaml